twonth/winning-at-windows/README.md

 * [DragDropConfirm](https://github.com/broken-e/DragDropConfirm): shell extension that adds a confirmation dialogue before moving files in File Explorer.
 Essential for those with touchscreen devices and slippery fingers.

+* [TaskbarControl](https://www.thefreewindows.com/3252/hide-completely-the-windows-taskbar-using-a-hotkey-and-unhide-it-with-taskbar-control/): assign a hotkey to hide/unhide the taskbar.
+Useful for touchscreen devices in combination with Stardock's TouchTasks.

 ## Icons and other art